oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 ### 1.1.
 Web user feedback

-> [!IMPORTANT]
-> This is a popular project idea.
-> Multiple applicants are interested in this project.

 **Project Description:** Learners (and other relevant users) should have an easy way to report issues with the platform so that we can quickly catch and resolve these issues in a scalable manner.

 Links to PRD and mocks: